lagdotcom/tygpi21d/DOSJUN/docs/design.md

 The party turned up to play an Escape the Room game but it turns out to be an actual dungeon.
 Bizarre-ty insues.
 See Setting doc.

 ## Party
 The party consists of 6 characters.
+You get to pick their names and [pronouns](http://pronoun.is).

 ## Character
 A character has these stats: